FAI RELIEF IN SYRIA

 BUILDING NEW FOUNDATIONS

-LIKE YOU, for over 5 years we have been watching Syria devour itself, wondering if there is anything we could do to help.
+LIKE YOU, for years we have watched Syria devour itself, wondering if there is anything we could do to help.
 As an organization, we have been praying for Syrians since the conflict first erupted.
 In fact, it is fair to say the outbreak of hostilities in Syria (in conjunction with the regional Arab Spring) was quite possibly the primary logical motivation for the creation of Frontier Alliance International in 2012.

 Anyone who has built a home knows that foundation laying is neither nebulous nor vague.
 It is very tangible, mathematical, measurable, and down to earth in the most literal way—and very important.
 You cannot put up walls if you don’t have a solid foundation to place them on.
 The labor of foundation laying has less to do with subjective philosophy and talking and more to do with calculated strategy and actual doing.